CPAN-Security/security.metacpan.org/docs/eu-cra-summary.md

 Furthermore, the OSS Software Stewards are only subject to a "light-touch" and "tailor-made" regulatory regime, ans are not to be considered as Manufacturers.

+Additionally,

+* The mere circumstances under which the product with digital elements has been developed, or how the development has been financed, should therefore not be taken into account when determining the commercial or non-commercial nature of that activity. ([Recital 18](https://www.europarl.europa.eu/doceo/document/TA-9-2024-0130_EN.pdf#page=21))
 * […] the development of […] free and open-source software by *not-for-profit organisations* should not be considered to be a commercial activity provided that the organisation is set up in such a way that ensures that all earnings after costs are used to achieve not-for-profit objectives. ([Recital 18](https://www.europarl.europa.eu/doceo/document/TA-9-2024-0130_EN.pdf#page=21))

 > [!CAUTION]